 In evaluating these claims, several things need to be considered.
-First, it is contrary to the basic significance of the aorist to make it special in any way.
+First, it is contrary to the basic significance of the acrist to make it special in any way.
 Second, these terms (i.e., "urgent," "categorical," etc.) do not convey clearly defined distinctions.
-In what sense is the aorist "more urgent"?
+In what sense is the acrist "more urgent"?
 This might be understood to mean it carries more force, more authority.
 Obviously, some commands produce more pressure than others, but the pressure is in the rank, the authority, or the desperation of the speaker, not in the wording of the command.
-And the aorist is used by kings and by slaves, by God
+And the acrist is used by kings and by slaves, by God

 29H.
 L. Drumwright, An Introduction to New Testament Greek (Nashville: Broadman, 1980) 130, says, "Usually a note of urgency is suggested by aorist imperative."
-D. Wallace, "Selected Notes on the Syntax of New Testament Greek" (unpublished intermediate Greek syllabus, Grace Theological Seminary, 1981) 205-6, repeatedly uses 'urgent': "The stress is on the urgency of the action. . . ' Make this your top priority."
+D. Wallace, "Selected Notes on the Syntax of New Testament Greek" (unpublished intermediate Greek syllabus, Grace Theological Seminary, 1981) 205-6, repeatedly uses 'urgent': "The stress is on the urgency of the action. .. on the solemnity and urgency of the action. . .
+'Make this your top priority."